Tuesday, 24 January 2023 - Annual Climate Summary for Greater Perth - Product code IDCKGC51L0

 Notes

-The Annual climate summary, generally published on the second working day of the year, lists the main features of the weather in Greater Perth using the most timely and accurate information available on the date of publication; it will generally not be updated.
-More extensive discussion of significant weather events, along with later information and data that has had greater opportunity for quality control, will be presented in the Monthly Weather Review.
+The Annual climate summary lists the main features of the weather in Greater Perth using the most timely and accurate information available on the date of publication; it will generally not be updated.

 This summary includes data from observing sites in or near the Greater Perth “Greater Capital City Statistical Area” (GCCSA).
-The Australian Bureau of Statistics designed the GCCSAs to “include the population within the urban area of the city, as well as people who regularly socialise, shop or work within the city, and live in small towns and rural areas surrounding the city.
-It is important to note that GCCSAs do not define the built up edge of the city.
-They provide a stable definition for these cities and are designed for the output of a range of social and economic survey data.”
+The Australian Bureau of Statistics designed the GCCSAs to represent a socio-economic definition of each capital city.
+This means the greater capital city boundary includes people who regularly socialise, shop or work within the capital city, but live in the small towns and rural areas surrounding the capital city.
+It does not define the built up edge of the capital city.

-This statement has been prepared based on information available at 12 pm on Tuesday 24 January 2023.
+This statement has been prepared based on information available on Tuesday 28 January 2025.
 Some checks have been made on the data, but it is possible that results will change as new information becomes available.

 Averages for individual sites are long-term means based on observations from